 Process stability also supports better quality investigation.
 If the window is stable, later defects are easier to trace.
 If the window is unstable, root-cause analysis becomes much harder because too many variables move at the same time.

-For broader materials data and benchmark values, readers can also be directed to the Global PM Property Database, a joint resource developed by MPIF, EPMA, and JMPA to support realistic PM and MIM material comparisons.
+For broader materials data and benchmark values, readers can also refer to the Global PM Property Database, a joint resource developed by MPIF, EPMA, and JMPA to support realistic PM and MIM material comparisons.

 Why Molding-Origin Defects Often Appear Later in Debinding or Sintering